nbailly721/Global-Mosquito-Hotspot-Analysis-using-BOLD-database/README.md

 -Integrates BOLD species occurrence data with WorldClim climate data for global risk modeling.

+-All the graphs showing future projections only represent the hotspots for **January**.
+The same code structure can be used to produce visualizations for the rest of months.

 📌 Policy-Based Relevance

 -Supports global health planning by identifying current and emerging mosquito hotspots.